 - Add the rose water and saffron and cook for another minute, stirring continuously.

 - Drizzle the glaze over the cake while the glaze is still warm.
-It hardens as it sets.
+The glaze will harden as it sets.